-Our offices are in Avonmore Road in London W14, with the District Line at West Kensington, Overground at Olympia and Piccadilly Line at Barons Court within walking distance.
-Committee meetings are normally held in person at our offices.
+Our offices are in Avonmore Road in London W14, with the District Line at West Kensington, Overground at Olympia and Piccadilly Line at Barons Court close by.
+Committee meetings are either held in person or online.
 Board meetings are generally held either at our offices or at the offices of funders or other charities in central London.
+Adjustments can be made for trustees who are unable to attend in person.